 Corinne Pupillo - Principal, Leanne Sinnadurai - Assistant Principal, Innovation and Accountability, Dr Denise Clarke - Assistant Principal, Operations and E-Learning

-Elizabeth Smith-Student Transition and Wellbeing Co-ordinator, Lachlan Berryman - Acting Primary Sub-School Leader, Mark Taylor - Secondary Sub-School Leader, Stephanie Di Salvo - Autism Coach, Cynthia Kearney -PBS Coach
+Elizabeth Smith-Student Transition Co-ordinator, Lachlan Berryman - Acting Primary Sub-School Leader, Mark Taylor - Acting Secondary Sub-School Leader, Stephanie Di Salvo - Autism Coach, Cynthia Kearney -PBS Coach and Michelle Zammit - Student Engagement and Wellbeing Leader

 Martina Beggs -Therapy Team Leader, Sonja Resuggan - Business Manager